Dodge Challenger Insurance Rates

 Want to start shopping for Dodge Challenger insurance rates right away?
 Enter your ZIP code to find the average insurance cost for your Dodge Challenger.

-U.S. average insurance rates for a Dodge Challenger are $1,342 a year with full coverage.
-Comprehensive insurance costs approximately $254, collision insurance costs $374, and liability insurance is estimated at $534.
-A policy with just liability insurance costs approximately $588 a year, and coverage for high-risk drivers costs $2,888 or more.
-Teen drivers pay the highest rates at up to $5,214 a year.
+The average insurance rates for a Dodge Challenger are $1,342 a year with full coverage.
+Comprehensive insurance costs an estimated $254 each year, collision insurance costs $374, and liability coverage costs around $534.
+Liability-only coverage costs as low as $588 a year, and high-risk coverage costs $2,888 or more.
+Teen drivers cost the most to insure at up to $5,214 a year.

 Average premium for full coverage: $1,342

-Includes $500 policy deductibles, 30/60 liability limits, and includes medical and UM/UIM coverage.
-Estimates are averaged for all U.S. states and for all Challenger models.
+Includes $500 deductibles, 30/60 bodily injury liability limits, and includes medical/PIP and uninsured motorist coverage.
+Prices are averaged for all U.S. states and Challenger models.

-Using a middle-aged driver as an example, Dodge Challenger insurance prices range from the low end price of $588 for just liability insurance to the much higher price of $2,888 for a driver required to buy high-risk insurance.
+For a driver in their 40's, Dodge Challenger insurance rates range from the low end price of $588 for liability-only coverage to a high rate of $2,888 for a driver who requires high-risk insurance.

-Living in a larger city has a significant impact on the price of insurance.
-Rural locations have lower incidents of collision claims than larger metro areas.
-The example below illustrates how where you live affects auto insurance prices.
+Where you live has a large influence on car insurance rates.
+More rural locations are shown to have lower incidents of collision claims than larger metro areas.
+The graphic below illustrates how location helps determine insurance prices.

 Use the form below to get customized rates for your location.